mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 # Introduction

 The `127.0.0.0/8` IPv4 address block and `::1/128` IPv6 address block are
 reserved as loopback addresses.
-Traffic to this block is assured to remain within a single host, and can not legitimately appear on any network anywhere.
+Traffic to these blocks is assured to remain within a single host, and can not legitimately appear on any network anywhere.
 This turns out to be a very useful property in a number of circumstances; useful enough to label explicitly and interoperably as